Affiliated Faculty

 Marisol de la Cadeña (Professor) Anthropology – Indigeneities; Politics and the Political; Cultures of History and Memory; Science and Technology Studies (particularly the interface Science/Politics); World Anthropologies, Race Critical Theory; Anthropology of the State (Areas: Latin America: Andes and Central America)

-Corrie Decker (Associate Professor) History – 20th century social and cultural history of East Africa, childhood and youth, education, gender and sexuality, colonialism, Islam, development.
+Corrie Decker (Professor) Gender, Sexuality, and Women’s Studies – 20th century social and cultural history of East Africa, childhood and youth, education, gender and sexuality, colonialism, Islam, development.

-Joseph Dumit (Professor; Chair of Performance Studies) – Anthropology and Science and Technology Studies (STS) - PET scan brain imaging and what assumptions about brain anatomy, psychology, and human nature needed to be made in order to conduct experiments, and then how the images circulate through popular culture, courtrooms, and patients' lives; patient experiences, difficult to define illnesses, and the history of medicine
+Joseph Dumit (Professor) – Anthropology and Science and Technology Studies (STS) - PET scan brain imaging and what assumptions about brain anatomy, psychology, and human nature needed to be made in order to conduct experiments, and then how the images circulate through popular culture, courtrooms, and patients' lives; patient experiences, difficult to define illnesses, and the history of medicine

 Kathleen Frederickson (Associate Professor) English - Victorian literature and culture; feminist and queer studies; the history of biology, psychology, and the social sciences; Marxism; and psychoanalysis